eGax/TrenchBroom_xtras_plus/games_wip/Quake-II-RE/readme.md

 ## Misc notes, troubleshooting, etc.

-Depending on where you installed this add on sometimes when TrenchBroom 1st saves it's settings it can crash right after due to not being able to create the game dir in `~/.TrenchBroom/games/` under Linux or `%appdata%\TrenchBroom\games\`.
+Depending on where you installed this add on sometimes when TrenchBroom 1st saves it's settings it can crash right after due to not being able to create the game dir in `~/.TrenchBroom/games/` under Linux or `%appdata%\TrenchBroom\games\` in Windows.
 This is especially for Windows users, but can happen to Linux users after install on the 1st time you add another tool path, Tool UI setup, engine config, etc to that game.